kevoconnell/CDP-framework/README.md

-# CDP Browser Framework Examples
+# Chrome DevTools Protocol framework

 This is a lightweight framework to interface with the Chrome DevTools Protocol (CDP) directly.

 **Usage:**